Dr. Seuss: Later years

 Geisel's wife Helen had a long struggle with illnesses.
 On October 23, 1967, Helen died by suicide.
-On August 5, 1968, Geisel married Audrey Dimond with whom he had reportedly been having an affair.
+On August 5, 1968, Geisel married Audrey Dimond, a married mother of two children with whom he had been having an affair.
 Although he devoted most of his life to writing children's books, Geisel had no children of his own, saying of children: "You have 'em; I'll entertain 'em."
 Audrey added that Geisel "lived his whole life without children and he was very happy without children."
 Audrey oversaw Geisel's estate until her death on December 19, 2018, at the age of 97.

 Geisel was awarded an honorary doctorate of Humane Letters (L.H.D.) from Whittier College in 1980.
 He also received the Laura Ingalls Wilder Medal from the professional children's librarians in 1980, recognizing his "substantial and lasting contributions to children's literature".
 At the time, it was awarded every five years.
-He won a special Pulitzer Prize in 1984 citing his "contribution over nearly half a century to the education and enjoyment of America's children and their parents"..
+He won a special Pulitzer Prize in 1984 citing his "contribution over nearly half a century to the education and enjoyment of America's children and their parents".
 In 1985, Geisel received an Honorary Doctor of Fine Arts degree from Princeton University for showing children "the way to the adult world, as he shows adults the way to the child".